 Becoming a Bright Network member is free and easy – sign up to get exclusive access to jobs, events, networking opportunities, advice and more.

-Although it’s a daunting prospect to conceive of as a single entity, the UK’s infrastructure glues our cities, towns, and economic frameworks together, giving graduates the chance to find work anywhere in the country.
-This diversity extends to the roles themselves, which can encompass planning, PR, data analysis, and engineering, amongst too many other areas to count.
-Whether you’re a brainiac with numbers and statistics or someone who can inspire people to do amazing things, there’s a position waiting for you.
+The UK’s infrastructure glues our cities, towns and economic frameworks together, which means graduates can find work anywhere in the country.
+The roles themselves are diverse too, encompassing planning, public relations, data analysis and engineering, among many other areas.
+Whether you’re a whizz with numbers and statistics or you’re great at inspiring people to do amazing things, there’s a position waiting for you.

-Energy comprises petroleum, gas, electrical, coal, nuclear and renewable energies – whether that’s the generation, distribution or sale of it.
+Energy comprises petroleum, gas, electrical, coal, nuclear and renewable energies – including the generation, distribution and sale of these.
 When so much depends on the skilful management and research of our energy capabilities in the 21st century, every related skill set must perform together to power our homes, cities and appliances.
-There aren’t many areas that a graduate can’t excel in – from engineers and strategists to sales and advisory roles, there’s no shortage of career paths open to someone who’s passionate about the industry making everything possible.
+There aren’t many areas that a graduate can’t excel in – from engineers and strategists to sales and advisory roles, there’s no shortage of career paths open to someone who’s passionate about this industry that makes everything possible.

-Learn more about growth, new investment and jobs in the energy sector
+Learn more about growth, new investment and jobs in the UK energy sector.

 Engineer

-Machines, structures and digital components need to be built intelligently; engineers work out how to do it, forming every physical system and application we use.
+Machines, structures and digital components need to be built intelligently; engineers work out how to do it, creating and maintaining every physical system and application we use.

 Geologist